facecrm/facecrm-ios-sdk/README.md

 #### 2. Listen events
 #### Found face from live camera
 A face is found from live camera, prepare to send FaceCRM system for detect face.

+Notice that you only found a face in this step, you do not know who this face is.
+This face will be sent to FaceCRM for detection.

 ```swift
 FaceCRM.shared.onFoundFace() { (face, fullImage) in
 }